Wartem/open_art/README.md

  National Gallery Of Art.
  CSV file automatically downloaded and extracted from open data zip and then made into a sqlite db file.
-This sqlite file can be directly used with my Open Art Viewer program. https://wartem.se/files/OpenArtViewer.zip (sqlite file is already included).
+This sqlite file can be directly used with Open Art Viewer. https://wartem.se/files/OpenArtViewer.zip (sqlite file is already included).

  Metropolitan museum of art.